Gaming32/Tank-Game/README.md

 # Tank Game

-This is my week 15 assignment for AP Computer Science Principles.

 ## Running the game

 To play the game you need Python 3.9 or later installed, and you must install (with upgrades!) the packages in requirements.txt.